Skip to content

 Primary Compounds Flavonoids, Carotenoids, Vitamins (A, C, K), Minerals, Histamine-like compounds.
 Lignans, Plant Sterols (beta-sitosterol), Scopoletin.

-Key Health Benefits Allergy Support, Anti-inflammatory, Diuretic, Joint Health, Nutritional Support.
+Key Health Benefits Anti-inflammatory, Diuretic, Nutritional Support, Preliminary Antiproliferative Research.
 Prostate Health (BPH), Testosterone Support (SHBG modulation).

 Common Forms Teas, Infusions, Dried Herbs, Capsules, Extracts.
 Capsules, Standardized Extracts, Tinctures.